-Hethloul Saleh Al Hethloul is a member of the board of Dar Al Arkan Real Estate Development Company.
-He is also a member of the board of Alkhair Capital Saudi Arabia (until 10 October 2018) and formerly served as a member of the board of Saudi Home loans "SHL" (until 17 April 2018).
-His expertise is in investment and mortgage finance, strategies, plans and installment programs and holds a Diploma of Business Science.
+Hethloul Bin Saleh Al Hethloul is a member of the board of Dar Al Arkan Real Estate Development Company.
+He was also a member of the board of Alkhair Bank - Bahrain from 2004 till 2016, and a member of the board of Alkhair Capital Saudi Arabia (until 10 October 2018) and formerly served as a member of the board of Saudi Home loans "SHL" (until 17 April 2018).
+His expertise is in real estate investment, finance and valuation, and strategic planning.
+Mr. Al Hethloul holds a Diploma of Business Science.